waxmittmann/Comical/README.md

 prefer kitchen-sink frameworks for MVP-type applications to reduce setup cost.

 ## Why not parse the json from the marvel api into an internal data structure?
+If we parsed it, we'd have to worry about upstream format changes.
-We're actually just passing through that data.
+Since we're actually just passing through that data, why bother?

 ## Why no end-to-end / proper functional tests?
 I decided to use time elsewhere as the application is simple enough so that I'm